Sunday, 24 November 2024

 My mcguire89 based BirdNet-Pi system has been quietly sitting in the loft, gathering data via a small microphone hanging out the roof at the back of the house.
 While its range is naturally limited, it certainly identifies some of the birds in my back garden, some of the noisy birds on my roof, and a few of the louder birds flying overhead.

 The minimum % confidence level was set to 75% for most, but not all, of the year.
-I don't know what %confidence represents but should imaging that (in this case) a given detection matches 75% of the reference points for a given species.
+I don't know exactly what %confidence represents but should imagine that (in this case) a given detection matches 75% of the reference points for a given species.

-Resample resolution was set to 15 minutes; which I think means several detections of the same species within 15 minutes are registered as one count.
+Resample resolution in the graphs below was set to 15 minutes; which I think means several detections of the same species within 15 minutes are registered as one count.

-I also lost a few recording (they were purged by the system) due to lack of storage capacity, but no data was lost from the database.
+One other point is that I lost a few recording (they were purged by the system) due to lack of storage capacity, but no data was lost from the database.
+I've since fitted a bigger USB drive, so hopefully this wont happen again next year.

 This system has two rather annoying issues;

 1) The Species Stats seem to be compiled up until the last time/date the system was re-booted.
-Not a huge problem as I simply reboot if I want to look at up-to-date graphical information.
+Not a huge problem as I simply have to remember to reboot if I want to look at up-to-date graphical information.

-2) The spectrogram image of the successful captured detection contains a trace at around 8-9kHz.
+2) The spectrogram image contains a spurious signal at around 8-9kHz.

-Patrick McGuire stopped work on this system software during 2023.
+Also note that Patrick McGuire stopped work on this system software during 2023, so there have been no recent updates to the software.

 Data for (mostly) 2024